BigMacStorm/dnd-notes/content/-Dungeon Levels/Floor 6 - The Lost Level.md

 Destination | [[Floor 3 - The Sargauth Domain]]

 ##### Figurine Gate
-Activation | Insert the horn of the unicorn figurine into the hole.
+Activation | Insert the elf statues into the hole on the sun.

 Destination | [[Floor 4 - The Twisted Caverns]]

 ##### Dancing Dwarf Gate
-Activation | Dance like a dwarf
+Activation | Play a D note.

 Destination | [[Floor 5 - The Wyllowwood]]